-On a bright May morning I step outside with one of my patients to see how the spring weather is shaping up.
-He glances at another patient’s license plate and recognizing a fellow veteran blurts out “Oh, there’s an old tin can you don’t see too often”.
+On a bright May morning, I step outside with one of my patients to see how the spring weather is shaping up.
+They glanced at another patient’s license plate and recognizing a fellow veteran blurts out “Oh, there’s an old tin can you don’t see too often”.
 I have just enough grasp of the lingo to understand what’s going on: my patient, a veteran of World War 2 is recognizing a brother.

 This takes me off guard for a moment here in the parking lot of my clinic where I go out of my way to maintain visitors’ privacy.
 It really shouldn’t come as a surprise to me though.
 For the past three years, I have been treating veterans in our Chatham, NY Acupuncture clinic, free of charge.
 License plates are just another one of the ways they have of spotting each other.